This blog provides information for educational purposes only. Read our complete summary for more info.

 Equipment Needed to Use a Hydrometer

-Hydrometer Test Jar- a plastic or glass can be used for the mash
+Hydrometer Test Jar- a plastic or glass tube that can hold the liquid being measured

 The Basic Process

-- After mashing, boiling, etc, but before pitching yest, take a hydrometer reading to determine specific gravity.
+- After mashing, boiling, etc, but before pitching yeast, take a hydrometer reading to determine specific gravity.

 - Ferment, as normal.